Log in

 A big part of my investments were in real estate.

-And figured I could always go back to my 9-5 if needed (knowing that gave me the courage to quit).
+And figured I could always go back to a 9-5 if needed (knowing that gave me the courage to quit).

 The first two years I worked part time for myself as a loan broker.